michelesr/thesis/src/ci.md

 implementation.
 Like Docker, Gogs is written in the Go programming language, that is a compiled language.
 Go uses a static linking of libraries for producing a single binary that can be run in all Linux distribution without install any dependency, so Gogs is composed of a single binary.

+### Installation

 In order to install Gogs, a prebuilt image from Docker Hub can be used:

     $ docker pull codeskyblue/docker-gogs
     $ docker run --name gogs -d \